mandric/pages/README.md

-*Note*: this project relies on the [Kanso Admin](https://github.com/kanso/admin) which has not been ported to Kanso 1.0 yet, as of this writing.
+*Note*: this project relies on the [Kanso Admin](https://github.com/kanso/admin) which has not been ported to Kanso 1.0 yet, as of this writing, effectively making this project broken.

 ## Install